newrare/newrare/README.md

 - 👋 Hi, I’m @newrare
 - 👀 I’m interested in Laravel
-- 🌱 I’m currently learning Tailwind CSS
+- 🌱 I’m currently learning Tailwind CSS and Python

 <!---
 newrare/newrare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.